sarar0/Bank-tech-test/README.md

     - The statement should show the transaction in reverse order, i.e. the last one first.
 The date is passed in as an argument, and its default value is Time.now,
     - Date formatting on the statement should be DD/MM/YYYY, but the input might be DD-MM-YYYY.
     - Amounts should be floats with two decimal places.
-    - The initial balance would be zero by defaul, by the class could be instantiated with a different initial balance (ideally I would have like to clarify this requirement).
+    - The initial balance would be zero by default, but the class could be instantiated with a different initial balance (ideally I would have like to clarify this requirement).

     Edge cases/required validations:
     - The amount for a deposit/withdrawal can only be greater than zero.